granito-source/jekyll-image/README.md

-# jekyll-image
+# Container Image for Jekyll

-Docker image for Jekyll
+Container image for Jekyll.